symblai/symbl-docs/docs/tutorials/trackers/creating-trackers-async-api.md

 This feature is in the Beta phase.
 If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
 :::

-Symbl provides a diverse set of Async APIs based on Audio/Video or Textual content.
+Symbl provides a set of Async APIs based on audio, video or text content.
 For more details on Async APIs refer to the documentation [here](/docs/async-api/introduction).

 The Trackers once ingested via the request, will then try to detect these in the Conversation.
 Once the job is complete, you can fetch the Trackers from the Conversation API through the `/trackers` endpoint described below.